NewcastleRSE/beeing-human-tei-data/documentation/guides/31_Github_issues/31_github_issues.md

 # How to: use GitHub issues to track fixes and changes

 ## Introduction
 GitHub [issues](/documentation/guides/10_GitHub_Concepts/10_github_concepts.md#issues) are the best way to keep track of a project's development, needs, and bugs.
-You can think of Github issues as a very detailed to-do list for the project, that also allows you to link an issue to a specific [branch](/documentation/guides/10_GitHub_Concepts/10_github_concepts.md#branches), attribute responsibility, engage in discussion about the solution, etc, etc. You don't *have* to use Issues, but it is very much encouraged and best practice.
+You can think of Github issues as a very detailed to-do list for the project, that also allow you to link an issue to a specific [branch](/documentation/guides/10_GitHub_Concepts/10_github_concepts.md#branches), attribute responsibility, engage in discussion about the solution, etc, etc. You don't *have* to use Issues, but it is very much encouraged and best practice.
 Consistent use of issues also gives you a human-readable history of the project's developement.

 ## Create a new issue
 To create a new issue, simply go to the project page [https://github.com/NewcastleRSE/beeing-human-tei-data](https://github.com/NewcastleRSE/beeing-human-tei-data) and: